straightCrimpin/readthedocs_test/docs/Omegadex.rst

          - Unique Bonuses
        * - .. figure:: images/Saddles/basilisk.png

               My Spaghetti Tastes Really Bad, And Is Moving.
+And bonus text to see if we can get the image to be any bigger.
          - * Gains Pygmy Variant
            * Applies Stoned Debuff with Melee Attacks
            * Heals for 1% of Damage Dealt